MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 `/web/app.py` is an app object created using the Flask class.
 We have rendered our models including population density prediction, crime case prediction, income rate prediction, and rental price prediction models on our website.
 We also created a client-oriented section for our users get recommendations on the mostly liveable and affordable suburbs and properties based on their needs.
 Users can input the year and SA2 code in order to view the corresponding prediction result by our models.

 We also included Suburb Name and SA2 code lookup tables for our users to get the SA2 code by suburb name.
 The html lookup table was transfered from the csv lookup table.
-The transferring process is included at the end of `/notebooks/preliminary_property.ipynb`.
+The transferring process is included at the end of `/notebooks/1.preliminary_property_with_geo.ipynb`.

+`/notebooks/2.slideBar_rentalVisual_geo.ipynb`.
+This notebook visualises the averaged rental prices for all properties in our dataset from 2013 - 2022.
+The generated geo visual plot with a slide bar will easily demonstrate the trend of overall rental price value from 2013 - 2022

 To view the models, please visit the corresponidng notebooks in `/models`.
 At the end of each notebook, the model will be saved with `.pkl` format for the use of Flask.
 The `.pkl` model files are saved under `/web/models`.